 When all members of the team have one common goal, it is much easier to assign tasks and establish timeframes and deadlines.
 Clear and direct expectations sharpen the focus and lessen the chance for division among the team.

-Strong and successful teams are not only cooperative, but considerate.
+Strong and successful teams are not only cooperative but considerate.
 It is perfectly fine for a team member to make an alternate suggestion provided it is presented in a way that is constructive and positive.
 The focus should always be on the project, not the person, so any and all new ideas should be encouraged for the betterment of the project.
-If those ideas are not implemented, team members know not to take it personally.
+If those ideas are not implemented, team members know not to take them personally./p>

 Highly effective teams understand that every member brings specific technical and interpersonal skills to a task or project.
 What may be the best role for a person on one project, may not be the most optimum role in another.
 Accept feedback from all members of the team but understand the specialized talents certain members of the team possess and get the most out of those talents.

-High performing teams hold themselves accountable at both the individual and team level.
+High-performing teams hold themselves accountable at both the individual and team levels.
 Team members count on each other and bring a strong sense of purpose and an internal compass that gives the team what is needed for success.

-One of the most important (and sometimes the most challenging) contributions you can make to the team is your ability to find balance between your technical expertise, your interpersonal skills and your ability to understand team norms and guiding principles.
+One of the most important (and sometimes the most challenging) contributions you can make to the team is your ability to find a balance between your technical expertise, your interpersonal skills, and your ability to understand team norms and guiding principles.

 How do you accomplish these things?
 Become known as that expert on your team that adds value to the team’s mission and purpose.
 Build high-quality, positive relationships with people at all levels within the team and learn how to quickly put people at ease.
 And lastly, understand what you value, what the organization values, and navigate those values with integrity!